hyperledger/indy-hipe/AMES/README.md

 - HIPE PR: (leave this empty)
 - Jira Issue: (leave this empty)

-# Pack/Unpack API
+# AMES
 [summary]: #summary

 Agent Message Encryption Serialization (AMES) are intended to be a standardized format that allows for all necessary information to encrypt, decrypt, and perform routing can be found in the message while remaining asynchronous.
-This is also intended to address concerns of metadata leakage.
-In particular, this hipe will also explain how to prevent keys that are used for encryption and decryption from being discovered by intermediary hops during routing.
+In this HIPE we'll describe the API of the Pack and Unpack functions as well as the route tables API.
+This HIPE does not currently go into detail about how to use the API to prevent data exposure, but should be updated to detail this before being accepted.

 # Motivation
 [motivation]: #motivation